Rami Anis

-His uncle Majad, who was a Syrian representative swimmer, inspired him to become a swimmer.

 Biography

 As bombings and kidnappings in Aleppo became more frequent in 2011, Anis had to leave the city.
 His family sent him to stay with his older brother in Istanbul, Turkey.
 In Istanbul he trained at Galatasaray Sports Club.
 In search of a chance to prove himself, Anis left Turkey aboard an inflatable dinghy and made his way across to the Greek island of Samos.
 Eventually he reached Belgium where he was granted asylum in December 2015.
 Today he trains at the Royal Ghent Swimming Club and is coached by Carine Verbauwen.